Followers Of The Black Nazarene Are Angering God, Claim Christian Militants

 Devotees walk behind a carriage carrying a life-sized Black Nazarene as it is paraded throughout the city.

-Yet behind this joyous spectacle there lies a grand deception according to Cogwriter.
+Yet behind this joyous spectacle, there lies a grand deception, according to Cogwriter.
 The website stresses that the Bible mentions the danger of worshipping false prophets, including wooden ones, and believes the people of the Philippines would do well to remember what Apostle John and others in the New Testament wrote about idolators.

-In Revelation 9:20, supposedly written by the apostle John, it said, “But the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.”
+In Revelation 9:20, supposedly written by the Apostle John, it said, “But the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.”

-Manila auxiliary bishop Broderick Pabillo was asked on DZMM radio station what he thought about criticism that the procession borders on idolatry.
-After taking a moment to think he responded with, “Let’s deepen our understanding of spirituality.”
+Manila Auxiliary Bishop Broderick Pabillo was asked on DZMM radio station what he thought about criticism that the procession borders on idolatry.
+After taking a moment to think, he responded with, “Let’s deepen our understanding of spirituality.”